yingchen09/CS5610-yingchen-project/README.md

 for others.
 User can also see all the comments in their own page.

 Login credentials:
-username: admin, password: admin
+username: admin, password: admin;
-username: ying, password: ying
+username: ying, password: ying;
-username: alice, password: alice
+username: alice, password: alice;